BradleySH/BradleySH/README.md

 - 👋 Hi, I’m Brad and I am a Software Engineer @ Optum
-- 💞️ Learning Rust and work related Code in C# and Angular
+- 💞️ Learning Golang and work related Code in C# and Angular
 - 📫  reach me at bradley.s.horlander@gmail.com